 After reading about Naschy's work for decades, I only got around to watching his films a few years ago.
 I've become rather fond of them.
-Before falling on some economic hard times, I consumed every one on which I could lay my hands--quite a few in this wonderful era of DVD--and in a few cases, I was sort of an unofficial evangelist in the cause of Naschy fandom.
+Before falling on some economic hard times, I consumed every one on which I could lay my hands--quite a few in this wonderful era of DVD--and became a bit of an evangelist for them.
 Only last night, I'd pulled out FRANKENSTEIN'S BLOODY TERROR and given it a re-watch.
 My mother, of all people, came by while Naschy was on the screen in the midst of his first werewolf rampage.
-She usually hates horror movies, and wouldn't know Paul Naschy from Paul Bunyan, but even she stopped for a moment to watch him work.
+She usually hates horror movies and wouldn't know Paul Naschy from Paul Bunyan but even she stopped for a moment to watch him work.
 "He's good at that," she said.

 I'm going to miss him.